-The Iroquois or Haudenosaunee were a powerful northeast Native American confederacy who lived primarily in Ontario, Canada and upstate New York for well over 4,000 years.
-Technically, “Iroquois” refers to a language rather than a particular tribe, but, early on, it began to refer to a “nation” of Indians made up of five tribes, including the Seneca, Onondaga, Oneida, Cayuga, and Mohawk.
+The Iroquois or Haudenosaunee were a powerful northeast Native American confederacy who lived primarily in Ontario, Canada, and upstate New York for over 4,000 years.
+Technically, “Iroquois” refers to a language rather than a particular tribe, but early on, it began to refer to a “nation” of Indians made up of five tribes, including the Seneca, Onondaga, Oneida, Cayuga, and Mohawk.

-Other tribes of Iroquoian stock that were not part of the Confederacy were the Huron, Tionontati, the Neutral Nation of Ontario; the Erie and Conestoga in Ohio and Pennsylvania, and the Meherrin, Nottoway, Tuscarora, and Cherokee, of Virginia and Carolina.
+Other tribes of Iroquoian stock not part of the Confederacy were the Huron, Tionontati, the Neutral Nation of Ontario; the Erie and Conestoga in Ohio and Pennsylvania; and the Meherrin, Nottoway, Tuscarora, and Cherokee, of Virginia and Carolina.

-The name “Iroquois” is a French derivative of disputed origin and meaning, but may possibly come from the Algonquin word Irinakhow, meaning “real snakes.”
+The name “Iroquois” is a French derivative of disputed origin and meaning but may come from the Algonquin word Irinakhow, meaning “real snakes.”
 The Algonquin tribes denoted hostile tribes as snakes.
 They called themselves Haudenosaunee, which means “people of the longhouse.”

 History varies as to when the Iroquois League was established.
-Some historians believe the tribes came together as early as 1142 while others contend it was formed in about 1450.
-According to oral histories, the tribes, who had been fighting, raiding and feuding with one another, as well as other tribes, were brought together through the efforts of two men and one woman.
+Some historians believe the tribes came together as early as 1142, while others contend it was formed in about 1450.
+According to oral histories, the tribes, who had been fighting, raiding, and feuding with one another and other tribes, were brought together through the efforts of two men and one woman.
 They were Dekanawida, sometimes known as the Great Peacemaker, Hiawatha, and Jigonhsasee, known as the Mother of Nations.

 They subsequently created a highly egalitarian society and united to form a powerful nation.
 They designed an elaborate political system, which included a two-house legislature.
-The chiefs from the Seneca and Mohawk tribes met in one house while the Oneida and Cayuga met in the other.
+The chiefs from the Seneca and Mohawk tribes met in one house, while the Oneida and Cayuga met in the other.
 The Onondaga broke ties and had the power to veto decisions made by the others.
-Early on there was an unwritten constitution that described these proceedings.
+Early on, there was an unwritten constitution that described these proceedings.
 Such a complex political arrangement was unknown in Europe at that time.
-In general, it might be compared to our own system of independent state and federal jurisdiction, and in fact, the Iroquois recommended their system as a model at the outbreak of the American Revolution.
+It might be compared to our own system of independent state and federal jurisdiction.
+In fact, the Iroquois recommended their system as a model at the outbreak of the American Revolution.

-Women held a special role within the tribes, believed to be linked to the earth’s power to create life.
-The tribes were matrilineal whereby families moved into the longhouse of the mother and family lineage was traced from her.
+Women held a unique role within the tribes, believed to be linked to the earth’s power to create life.
+The tribes were matrilineal, whereby families moved into the mother’s longhouse, and family lineage was traced from her.

 Each tribe had a women’s council which took the initiative in all matters of public importance, including the nomination of members of the chief’s council, which was made up of both hereditary chiefs and additional members chosen for their abilities.
 Fifty hereditary chiefs from all five tribes constituted the league council, which ratified the nominations made by the women’s council.

-No alien could become a member of the tribe except by formal adoption into a clan, which was decided by the women of the clan.
-The fate of captives for life or death was decided by the women.
+No alien could become a member of the tribe except by formal adoption into a clan, which the women of the clan decided.
+The women decided the fate of captives for life or death.
 As the cultivators of the ground, women determined how the food would be distributed and held jurisdiction of the territorial domain.
-As mothers of the warriors, they decided questions of war and peace.
+As mothers of the warriors, they decided on questions of war and peace.